icemojo/icemojo.github.io/_posts/2021-07-13-broughlike-intro-03.md

 Yup, the entire color scheme of the dungeon has been changed into a darker tone.
 The main reason was, well, it's supposed to be a dungeon filled with scary monsters and shifting floors.
 The previous yellowy color scheme just feels like you're strolling through an ancient, faraway, desert temple.
 Which works fine by itself, but the vibe I wanted to go for is quite similar to Diablo 1 or 2, where you just couldn't know what dangers or riches await on every descent.

-Plus, the player is now a green viking dude holding an axe, which will probably never get used physically in the entire game.
+Plus, the player is now a green Viking dude holding an axe, which will probably never get used physically in the entire game.
 The previous blue alien-like guy with a pot belly is now revamped into an enemy monster with it's own special ability.
 We'll talk more about him in a minute, but for now, let's dive into the new spells.

 # Nova spell